Nonamenable subforests of multi-ended quasi-pmp graphs: Introduction

 \subsection{Acknowledgments}

-We thank Russell Lyons and Robin Tucker-Drob for many insightful conversations.
+We thank Russell Lyons, \'Ad\'am Tim\'ar, and Robin Tucker-Drob for many insightful conversations, as well as the anonymous referees for helpful comments and corrections.
 R.C.\ was supported by NSF Grant DMS-2224709.
 G.T.\ and A.Ts.\ were supported by NSF Grant DMS-1855648, and A.Ts.\ was also supported by NSERC Discovery Grant RGPIN-2020-07120.